Deed poll: Use for changing name

 The most common use is a name change through a deed of change of name (often referred to simply as a deed poll).
-Deeds poll are used for this purpose in countries and regions including in the United Kingdom (except in Scotland), Ireland, Hong Kong, and Singapore.
-In the UK, a deed poll can also be used to change a child's name, as long as everyone with parental responsibility for the child consents to it and the child does not object to it.
+Deeds poll are used for this purpose in countries and regions including the United Kingdom (except in Scotland), Ireland, Hong Kong, and Singapore.
+In the UK, a deed poll can also be used to change a child's name, provided that everyone with parental responsibility for the child consents and the child has no objection.
 The child's parents execute the deed poll on the child's behalf.
 In some other jurisdictions, a person may simply start using a new name without any formal legal process.
 The usual requirements are that the new name must be used exclusively and that the change must not be made with the intent to defraud.
 In English law, a person must notify every creditor of a change of name by deed poll.

-In Australia, prior to 1 November 2000, name change was accomplished by deed poll but now is done by completing a Change of Name form.
+In Australia, prior to 1 November 2000, name change was accomplished by deed poll but is now done by completing a Change of Name form.